 Okucho

-” I have a test tomorrow and I forgot my notebook at school!
-It’s used like “I have a test tomorrow but I forgot my notebook at school!
+“I have a test tomorrow but I forgot my notebook at school!
+Send it to me later.

-Used to indicate agreement with what the other person is saying and to give an aizuchi (a small nod of agreement).
-It is sometimes used to shorten “Sorena” to “Soreto.
+Used to indicate agreement with what the other person is saying and to give an aizuchi.

-It refers to something that is slowly funny after some time has passed.
-Abbreviation of “jiwaji kuru.”
+Refers to something that is slowly funny after some time has passed.
+Abbreviation of “jiwajiwaru.”

 Ryo/ri